Castel Benito: Castel Benito aeroporto

-In summer 1939 was experimented the possibility of direct flights between Libya and Eritrea, bypassing Egypt and Sudan controlled by the British Empire.
+In the summer of 1939 the possibility of direct flights between Libya and Eritrea, bypassing Egypt and Sudan controlled by the British Empire, was tested.
 The son of Mussolini, Bruno, an experienced aviator, was able to make a direct flight from Castel Benito airport to Kufra airport (near the desert border Libya-Sudan) and to Asmara in Italian Eritrea: this new route was used by military airplanes after WWII started.

 In 1939, more and more attracted by the idea of establishing a similar regular service between Italy and Italian East Africa, Bruno Mussolini (in the meantime appointed general manager of LATI) and his staff carried out a long technical cruise with their SM83-ATTE to Tripoli and the Kufra Oasis (Libya), Asmara, Massaua, Gura and Agordat (Eritrea).
-The voyage proved to be very useful to acknowledge those flight experiences necessary for the future war missions.
+The voyage gave flight experience necessary for future war missions.

 The airport was used even as a military base, where some Savoia-Marchetti SM-74 operated successfully even as civilian transport airplanes.
 The last of these airplanes, nicknamed "Millepiedi", did the last flight to Italy from Tripoli-Castel Benito airport on January 7, 1943 before the arrival of the British Army (that fully destroyed the airport and conquered Tripoli on January 23).

-The airport during WWII suffered huge damages and was attacked continuously by Allied bombers.
+During WWII the airport was attacked continuously by Allied bombers and suffered huge damage.
 The most destructive raids were on November/December 1941 and in December 1942/January 1943.